Dissertation on Fairies

 Ariosto informs us (in Harington’s translation, Bk. x. s.
 47) that

-". . . (either auncient folke believ'd a lie,
+". . . (either auncient folke believ'd a lie, Or this is true) a fayrie cannot die."

 And again (Bk. xliii. s.
 92),